NASARace/race/doc/manual/design/tabdata.rst

     or evaluation triggers (time)
   - publishing controlled by local sender config
   - acceptance of changes depends on local receiver config
+  - if update/change events are reflected in the current node instance the new node has to be published first (current node should always show updates/changes in case the recipient needs to create summaries on demand)

 CDC date is used to set high watermark, to detect races (t-cdc < t-last)